 Tell us what you think about this section of the website by clicking on the feedback tab to the right of your screen.

-Spotting the signs of stress in young people
+Spotting the signs of stress in children and young people

 The Mind Charity website has helpful guidance on 'How to manage stress', and recognise the common signs, how to deal with pressure, tips to avoid triggers, and includes a section for friends and family.
 They also have advice on 'How can I be more resilient', which has steps to manage stress and make lifestyle changes.